khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 I don't want to come off as saying that this page is bad.
 It has got a lot of things right, it's just not all the way there.

 The next part is _brillant_!
 Most sales pages would jump straight to the presentation of the product.
-The snappy guys chose to feature a great customer testimonial. **"We ain't going back"**.
+The snappy guys chose to feature a great customer quote. **"We ain't going back"**.
 This is gold!

 <img src="/images/snappy_teardown/5.png" class="img-responsive" />